Particular/ServicePulse/docs/https-testing.md

 ### Step 2: Generate PFX Certificates

-Kestrel requires certificates in PFX format.
+Kestrel used in the .NET 8 host requires certificates in PFX format.
 Use mkcert to generate them:

 ```cmd
 mkcert -install